gubellom/gubellom.github.io/presentation.md

 </div>
  -->

-For any query, feel free to contact me.
+For any queries, feel free to contact me.

 ### Socials and contact details